pauliceia/vgiws/doc/api/feature.md

     - feature_id (mandatory) (int): the id of a feature that is a positive integer not null (e.g. 1, 2, 3, ...).
     - changeset_id (mandatory) (int): the id of a changeset that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples:
     - Delete a resource by id: ```DELETE http://localhost:8888/api/feature/?f_table_name=layer_1001&feature_id=1001&changeset_id=1001```
 - Send (in Body):
 - Send (in Header):
     - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
     - 400 (Bad Request): Invalid parameter.
     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 403 (Forbidden): Just the collaborator of the layer or administrator can manage a resource.
+    - 403 (Forbidden): The specified changeset_id was not created by current user.
     - 404 (Not Found): Not found any resource.
+    - 404 (Not Found): Not found the specified changeset_id.
     - 500 (Internal Server Error): Problem when delete a resource.
 Please, contact the administrator.
 - Notes: